Rachmanin0xFF/Rachmanin0xFF.github.io/src/content/drafts/BearEncirclement/BearEncirclement.md

 [^2]: [Polar bears](https://pmc.ncbi.nlm.nih.gov/articles/PMC2974639/), at least.
 [Brown bears](https://pmc.ncbi.nlm.nih.gov/articles/PMC11083096/) bite closer to 700 PSI.

 [^3]: To assure you: despite the tone I take in this post, I am not a salmon.
+Salmon can't drive.

 [^4]: November 2025... as far as you know.